 - Crafting with Digital Technologies at Making Futures III (September 2013)

 - Digital Crafting: defining the field at Making Futures IV (September 2015)

 The open access published papers from both the workshops are available from the online Making Futures Journal.

 In September 2017 the RCA will be convening another workshop at Making Futures V, entitled: Craft in Industry.
 For further information about the conference and workshop, including the workshop theme and how to submit a paper, see the Making Futures website.

-"Research across the School of Material is supported by a shared ethos of experimentation and innovation in design, studio practice and technology."Dr Peter Oakley
+"Research is supported by a shared ethos of experimentation and innovation in design, studio practice and technology."Dr Peter Oakley